evt-project/evt-viewer-angular/README.md

 * In every other JSON translations file the key `"language_LANGUAGE_CODE"` to have a translation of the name of the new language in all the others already present and managed.
 * Finally, add a `.png` file that depicts the flag identifying the new language in the `assets/images` folder.
 This file must be named with the code of the new language and must preferably be a square with not too large dimensions.

+### 4.3 - SCSS
+EVT uses `.scss` files.
+During development you can use some useful global variables and mixins.
+They are defined respectively in the files below:
+* `/assets/scss/_variables.scss`
+* `/assets/scss/_mixins.scss`

+To use them, please refer to official scss documentation.

 5 - EVT Manual
 ---------------------